FMenhorn/BGCEGit/PrototypesMATLAB/README.md

+#MATLAB prototypes
+Here every kind of MATLAB code relevant for the BGCE Project is stored.
+Please follow the "MATLAB prototype etiquette" when saving something to PrototypesMATLAB.
+If you don't want to follow those rules use the Sandbox instead.

+##Existing and non-existing prototypes
+###Basic Math Algorithms
+- [x] B-Spline basis function evaluation
+###Algorithms
+- [ ] Marching Cubes (would be useful for trying out stuff and comparison to Dual Contouring)
+- [ ] Dual Contouring (would be useful for trying out stuff and comparison to Marching Cubes)
+- [ ] Iterative Parameter Fitting (Already existing in Sandbox)

+###Big Tasks
+- [ ] manual NURBS Fitting Pipeline
+- [ ] automatic NURBS Fitting Pipeline

-#MATLAB prototype etiquette
+##MATLAB prototype etiquette
 Store all necessary data in git/PrototypesMATLAB
-If you are coding something and it is not agreeing with these rules, please use git/Sandbox/PrototypesMATLAB
+If you are coding something and it is not agreeing with these rules, please use git/PrototypesMATLAB/Sandbox

 ### Relevance
 Is the prototype relevant?